-As at 31 December 2019, the Group employed a total of 916 permanent employees, who are mainly employees in production department, up from 808 as at 31 December 2018.
+As at 31 December 2020, the Group employed a total of 719 permanent employees, who are mainly employees in production department, down from 916 as at 31 December 2019.
 Employees of the Group are remunerated based on their individual performance, professional qualifications, experience in the industry and relevant market trends.
 The management regularly reviews the Group's remuneration policy and appraises the work performance of its staff.
 Employee remuneration includes salaries, allowances, bonuses, social insurance and mandatory pension fund contribution.
 As required by the relevant regulations in the PRC, the Group participates in the social insurance schemes operated by the relevant local government authorities.
 Our employees in Hong Kong participate in the mandatory provident fund scheme.
+Details of employee's remuneration are disclosed in note 7 to the financial statements.